khedoros/uw-engine/README.md

 ## Status
 ### Music
 I can convert the XMI files to MIDI, read the ad-lib instrument definition files, and sequence music into register writes for an emulated YMF262 synthesizer.
 This also opens the door for sending the music to an emulated Roland CM-32L (MT-32) or to a modern MIDI server, like Timidity.
+And actually, I *can* decode the music into MIDI and send that to Timidity (that's the use of the libtimidity library).
+It sometimes sounds great, and sometimes not.
+It depends heavily on your patchsets.
+I think I'll need to do more tweaking and find a way to compare (for example) MT-32 patches with the ones from some specific soundfont, so that I can find the ones with the least-grating differences, to build my instrument mappings (MT-32 didn't use the General MIDI instrument numbers, so I have to remap).

 - The XMI format and format of the \*.ad file were gleaned from the AIL 2.0 (aka Miles Sound System 2.0) documentation and source code.
 - I'm using a C++ port of Robson Cozenday's Java OPL3 emulator, which was distributed under an LGPL 2.1+ license
 - I also include some code from MAME, which I acquired through one of the Doom engine implementations (don't remember which one).
 I don't actually use their OPL3 code itself, but I'm using their interface to Cozenday's emulator, and I think that same Doom engine project is where it got ported to C++.
 - I'm actually not completely happy with my current sequencing code; the output doesn't sound perfectly like the music in the original game.
 There are some sour notes, and some MIDI control commands that I ignore (FOR loops, velocity on start and stop, probably some others like pitch bends).
 For that reason, I'm currently working on porting the original AIL2 C+ASM code into modern-ish C++.
 The whole audio subsystem will be put into its own shared library.
 Eventually, it'll be configurable to output to an included OPL3 emulator (operating in OPL2 mode, since that's what the game supports), or to talk to the MUNT emulator for Roland music and sound effects.

+Note: Ouch, I'll make a note that the uw\* songs sound pretty bad through the OPL/Ad-lib emulator.
+Use the aw\* files for that.

 ### Sound Effects
 These are defined in the instrument definition files, but don't follow any format that I've been able to find documentation for.
 I contacted John Miles, who wrote the Audio Interface Library (AIL) that the game uses, and was informed that sound effects are defined in terms of twiddling OPL2 registers, but he didn't have any further details.
 The format is refered to as OSI ALE or OSI TVFX (OSI = Origin Systems, Inc), and it is a proprietary format made by Origin themselves.